HCA-Healthcare/elixir-mllp/README.md

  }}
 ```

 The Logger debug part tells us that the Receiver received the HL7 message.
 The Logger error part says we haven't set a Dispatcher and the message will not be routed anywhere other than to the console log.
 Finally, the return value (`{:error,  :application_reject, ...}`) is a NACK.
-The DefaultDispatcher will not reply with an `:application_accept`.
+The EchoDispatcher will not reply with an `:application_accept`.

 Now, we will stop the Receiver.